Last updated: August 19, 2026

 Aesthetic Impact: Open vs. Closed Storage

 Closed storage creates a quieter backdrop.
 It is useful when the sofa, rug, art, fireplace, or view is already the main feature.
-It also helps if your living room needs to reset quickly before guests arrive.
+It also helps when your living room needs to reset quickly before guests arrive.

 Maintenance: Which Option Is Easier?